edespino/cloudberry-site/docs/sql-stmts/alter-role.md

 ## Compatibility

-The `ALTER ROLE` statement is a Cloudberry Database extension.
+The `ALTER ROLE` statement is a Apache Cloudberry extension.

 ## See also